gyzhao21/drugmatrix/README.md

   - To generate a report, you may choose PDF, csv, or Excel file format as shown in the upper corner of the table of your interest.
 - **Pathology to Genes**
   - *Question to address:* Which genes show the most significant expression changes in association with a specific histopathology (e.g., Hepatocyte, Nonzonal, Lipid Accumulation, Macrovesicular)?
-  - Similarly, the significance is measured by looking at the 3 columns in the Summary table displayed on the main panel, i.e. Log10 Ratio DIFF, T-value, and P-value.
+  - Similarly, significance is assessed using three columns in the Summary table on the main panel: Log10 Ratio DIFF, T-value, and P-value.
-  - Once you see the top row displayed in the Summary table, you may click on the gene probe name, e.g. Havcr1.
-You will see all the experiments associated with the choice in detail shown in the table under the Summary table.
-In the meantime, a list of associated pathological images, if there are any, with various severities (normal, minimal, mild, moderate, and marked) show on top of the main panel.
+  - In the meantime, a list of associated pathological images, if there are any, with various severities (normal, minimal, mild, moderate, and marked) show on top of the main panel.
 A box plot with overlaying scatter plot shows on the bottom of the page.
 You may download the tabular data report the same way as described above.
+    - Once the top row appears in the Summary table, you can click on a gene probe name (e.g., Havcr1) to view all associated experiments in detail in the table below.
+    - If available, pathological images with varying severities (normal, minimal, mild, moderate, and marked) will appear at the top of the main panel.
+    - A box plot with an overlaying scatter plot will be displayed at the bottom of the page.
+    - You can download the tabular data report in the same way as described above.
 - **Genes to Clinical Pathology**
+  - *Question to addres:* Which clinical pathologies are associated with changes of expressions in a gene (e.g., Abcc3)?
+  - Select a gene of interest to identify the clinical assays that show strong expression in a chosen organ or tissue.
+Assay effects are determined by comparing the average assay value to the normal range.
+If the average value falls within this range, it is considered normal.
+Values above the upper bound indicate an increase, while those below the lower bound indicate a decrease.

 - **Clinical Pathology to Genes**
 - **Genes to Oragan Weight Change**
 - **Organ Weight Change to Genes**